SAP/abap-cleaner/docs/usage.md

    (or _Ctrl + Left / Right_ for the previous / next screen with findings).
    (Un)check the 'Highlight ...' options to focus on certain types of changes.
-   If you come across a changed statement which you prefer to keep in its original state, simply deactivate the applied rule(s) in the 'Rules used in current selection' list for this statement.
+   If you come across a changed statement which you prefer to keep in its original state, simply deactivate the applied rule(s) in the 'Rules Used in Current Selection' list for this statement.
 5. **Copy all cleaned code** from ABAP cleaner to the clipboard by pressing _Ctrl + A_ (to select the entire code) and then _Ctrl + C_,